US rugby team stays humble after ’15 Donald Trumps’ quip

 Instead, the Americans’ record at rugby’s top tournament requires humility.

 The Eagles have won one game in three previous Rugby World Cups and three out of 25 in their World Cup history.
-This year, they must face three Tier One nations England, France and Argentina in their first three games in Pool C.
+This year, they must face three Tier One nations in England, France and Argentina in their first three games in Pool C.

 The U.S. lost 28-10 to England in 2007 on the way to finishing winless and last in its pool, and the difference this time might be bigger.
 The U.S. also finished bottom of its pool with an 0-4 record at the 2015 Rugby World Cup in England.